teleport-network/teleport-documents/intro/README.md

 ### XIBC protocol

-[XIBC protocol](../modules/XIBC/README.md) is a standard protocol base on [IBC](https://ibcprotocol.org/) for Teleport bridge implementation.
+[XIBC protocol](../modules/XIBC/README.md) is a standard protocol based on [IBC](https://ibcprotocol.org/) for Teleport bridge implementation.

 The protocol includes four modules, which are **client**, **packet**, **routing** and **basic applications**.